h0nus/MyPayloads/README.md

-## Just a useless set of payload created by me.
+## Just a useless set of payload used or created by me.
 Saved here for remembrance.

 ### SQL Injection
 #### Time Based Blind: